Smoothability of relative stable maps to stacky curves: Log twisted curves and maps

 \subsection{(log) Twisted curves}

-Our main reference is \cite{Olsson}.
-To compactify moduli spaces of maps $f: C \to \calM$, where $\calM$ is a Deligne-Mumford stack, one needs to allow $C$ to be a stack as well, known as a \emph{twisted curve} (see e.g. \cite{av, tsm}).
+Our main reference is~\cite{Olsson}.
+To compactify moduli spaces of maps $f\colon C \to \calM$, where $\calM$ is a Deligne--Mumford stack, one needs to allow $C$ to be a stack as well, known as a \emph{twisted curve} (see \textit{e.g.}~\cite{av, tsm}).

-\begin{definition} A \emph{twisted curve} is a purely 1-dimensional Deligne-Mumford stack $\calC$, with at most nodes as singularities, satisfying the following conditions: \begin{enumerate} \item If $\pi: \calC \to C$ denotes the coarse space morphism, then $\calC^{sm} = \pi^{-1}C^{sm}$, and $\pi$ is an isomorphism over a dense open subset of $C$. \item If $\bar{x} \to C$ is a node such that the strictly henselian local ring $\calO_{C, \bar{x}}$ is the strict henselization of $k[x,y]/(xy)$.
-Then
+\begin{definition} A \emph{twisted curve} is a purely 1-dimensional Deligne--Mumford stack $\calC$, with at most nodes as singularities, satisfying the following conditions: \begin{enumerate} \item If $\pi\colon \calC \to C$ denotes the coarse space morphism, then $\calC^{\sm} = \pi^{-1}C^{\sm}$, and $\pi$ is an isomorphism over a dense open subset of $C$. \item If $\bar{x} \to C$ is a node such that the strictly henselian local ring $\calO_{C, \bar{x}}$ is the strict henselization of $k[x,y]/(xy)$, then

 where $\xi \in \mu_m$ acts by $(z,w) \mapsto (\xi z, \xi^{-1}w)$. \end{enumerate} \end{definition}